 Besides opposing the extension of slavery, the Free Soil 1848 platform endorsed:

 - increasing the availability of western lands to settlers,

 Delegates to the 1848 Free Soil convention selected former president Martin Van Buren as their presidential candidate for the upcoming presidential election.

-Charles Francis Adams, the son of President John Quincy Adams, grandson of President John Adams, and the father of future noted historian, author, and politician Henry Adams as their vice-presidential candidate for the upcoming presidential election.
+Charles Francis Adams, the son of President John Quincy Adams, grandson of President John Adams, and the father of future noted historian, author, and politician Henry Adams was chosen as their vice-presidential candidate for the upcoming presidential election.